-When all these are set up properly, your device will be backed up once you hit the “Back Up” button.
-For me, it only took four minutes for the process to complete--quite amazing, right?
+My Personal Take: When all these are set up properly, your device will be backed up once you hit the “Back Up” button.
+For me, it only took four minutes for the process to complete–quite amazing, right?
 However, there’s one thing I dislike in particular during the process.
 Once I clicked “Back Up”, I couldn’t go back to the main interface unless I canceled the backup process.
 Personally, I’m not used to this; maybe you’ll be okay with it.

-What kind of data can be transferred?
-Pretty much the same with the database for Backup and Restore features. iMazing offers flexible customizations so you can choose to transfer files that are worth transferring.
-This saves time and helps you get more free storage on your new device.
+My Personal Take: What kind of data can be transferred?
+Pretty much the same as the database for Backup and Restore features. iMazing offers flexible customizations so you can choose to transfer files that are worth transferring.
+This saves me time and can help you get more free storage on your new device.

 Note: The transfer process requires the latest iOS system installed on both devices.
-After it’s all set up, you will go to the “Confirm Transfer” stage (see above).
-Read that warning carefully, as once again the transfer will erase all current data on your target device.
-Make sure you have backed it up just in case.
+After it’s all set up, you will go to the “Confirm Transfer” stage.
+Read that warning carefully, as once again, the transfer will erase all current data on your target device.
+Make sure you have backed it up, just in case.

-4. Move Files between iOS Device and Computer The Easy Way
+4. Move Files between iOS Devices and Computer

 You know how to sync files (especially newly created media items) from your iPhone or iPad to a computer, or vice versa, right?
 Via iTunes or iCloud!

 But how do you like the process?
 Probably not much!
 There are circumstances where you may only want to import several new photos from your PC or your iPhone or the other way around– but it ends up taking you 15 minutes.
 What a waste of time!